secourse2016/404notfound/README.md

 # Air Berlin by 404NotFound Team

 # Bonus features
-* Implemented internationalisation using angular-translate our app now works now with English and German but it's really straightforward to add any other language.
+* Implemented internationalisation using angular-translate our app now works with English and German but it's really straightforward to add any other language.

 ## Installation